There's A Lot At Stake In The Weekly U.S. Drought Map

 A mix of art, science and farmer wisdom

-The Drought Monitor map is updated weekly, often taking into account input from hundreds of people, and not only scientists.
+The Drought Monitor map is updated weekly, often taking into account input from hundreds of people — in addition to scientists.
 Ranchers and farmers from across the country also send missives to state and national offices, making the map a mix of art, science and farmer wisdom.
 But it starts with recommendations from state climatologists on any potential changes.

-Assistant Colorado Climatologist Becky Bolinger says she's been "feeling a little bit more hopeful" about recent rain and snow, as it could mean a smaller crimson blotch in the southwest.
+Assistant Colorado Climatologist Becky Bolinger says she has been "feeling a little bit more hopeful" about recent rain and snow, as it could mean a smaller crimson blotch in the southwest.
 At least that's what her data suggested.

 But Bolinger wanted more context, so she asked for field reports from Colorado's farmers and ranchers.

 "We've gotten some very specific examples," she says.
-"Like, 'Well, I went out to put in a wood post and the surface was wet, and three inches deep the soil was bone dry,'" she says.
+"Like, 'Well, I went out to put in a wood post and the surface was wet, and 3 inches deep the soil was bone-dry,' " she says.

 That tells her the recent rain was not enough.